Skip to main content

 350+ scrapers running continuously

-An intent signal does not appear out of thin air.
-Behind every detected event, there is a massive collection infrastructure.
-Rodz operates more than 350 scrapers that continuously query public and partner data sources.
-This infrastructure relies on specialized platforms like Apify to orchestrate and run crawlers at scale.
-Each scraper is specialized for a particular source type (business registry, job board, professional social network, sector-specific database) and optimized to extract relevant information without overloading source servers.
+An intent signal doesn’t appear out of thin air.
+Behind every detected event sits a large collection infrastructure.
+Rodz runs more than 350 scrapers that continuously query public and partner data sources, using platforms like Apify to orchestrate and run crawlers at scale.
+Each scraper targets a specific source type, whether that’s a business registry, a job board, a professional social network, or a sector-specific database, and it’s tuned to extract relevant information without hammering the source server.

-These scrapers run 24 hours a day, 7 days a week.
-Query frequency varies by source: some registries are updated daily, others in real time.
-The goal is to detect every event within hours of its publication.
+These scrapers run around the clock.
+Query frequency varies by source: some registries update daily, others in real time.
+The point is to catch every event within hours of publication.
+Rodz fully rebuilds each scraper four or five times a year, because sources change their structure constantly and a scraper that isn’t maintained drifts back to producing noise.

 250+ cross-referenced data sources

-The 250+ sources queried cover the full digital footprint of businesses:
+The 250+ sources queried cover the full digital footprint of a business.

 Legal and administrative sources